 I did not grow up on a farm.
 I literally knew nothing about farming and had no plans on ever living on a farm.
 And because I wasn’t raised on a farm, it didn’t matter to me if it rained, if it was too windy, or if it was too hot or too cold.
-I was only concerned about the weather when school was canceled because of a blizzard.
-In fact, I loved those days . . .
+I was only concerned about the weather when a blizzard canceled school because I loved those days . . .

 God’s sense of humor

 Well . . . you guessed it . . .
-I married a hog farmer.
+I did marry a hog farmer.
 Don’t you just love God’s sense of humor?

 Passion for farming

 I set out to learn what this farming thing was all about.
 My husband was so passionate about what he did every day and you know what?
 He hasn’t lost any of that passion yet today.
 And passion is contagious.
 Shortly after we were married, I started to learn all about this farming life and where his passion was coming from.
 The first thing I learned was how to drive a tractor (with no cab), which raked hay for the dairy cows.
 Not only did my husband raise a few pigs for a local veterinarian, but his family needed hay for the dairy cows.
 So I quickly learned what hay (alfalfa) was and why it was needed.
 Seriously, I didn’t know.
 I was starting at “square one.”

 And I also believe there are people that are born to farm.
 My husband is definitely one of them.
 His mother told me a story (actually many, many times) about when my husband was a little boy.
 One Sunday, during a Christmas Sunday School church practice, the pastor asked him if he would like to be a wiseman for the nativity play.
 He immediately started crying and said, “No, I do not want to be a wiseman, I want to be a farmer!”
 He was worried the pastor was telling him he could not be a farmer!